Stocks mixed as investors eye minimum corporate tax deal

 The company had been accepting refundable deposits on the vehicle, which was expected to have a range of 520 miles, compared with 390 miles for the Model S Plaid sedan.

-Elsewhere, the U.S. Food and Drug Administration will rule Monday on whether to approve Biogen Inc.’s controversial Alzheimer’s drug aducanumab, which if approved would become the first major drug used for the treatment of the disease.
+Elsewhere, the U.S. Food and Drug Administration approved Biogen Inc.’s controversial Alzheimer’s drug aducanumab, making it the first major drug used for the treatment of the disease since 2003.

 |Ticker